loeiks/lua-macros/README.md

 - [AHK](https://www.autohotkey.com/)
 - LuaMacros (Included Here)

-If you have clonned this repo and installed AHK you are ready.
+If you have clonned this repo (or downloaded it) and installed AHK you are kinda ready.
+But before everything unzip the `luamacros.zip` file to use `LuaMacros.exe` when unzipping, extract all files directly in `lua` folder don't create a new folder for extracted files, or later cut and paste files to `lua` folder.

 ---